-The applicant proposes to develop a new ASF in Holly Springs with no more than three GI endoscopy rooms upon project completion.
+The applicant proposes to relocate Raleigh Endoscopy Center and develop no more than two new GI endoscopy rooms for a total of no more than six GI endoscopy rooms upon project completion.

 Patient Origin

 N.C.
 Gen. Stat. §131E-176(24a) states, "Service area means the area of the State, as defined in the State Medical Facilities Plan or in rules adopted by the Department, which receives services from a health service facility."
 The 2023 SMFP does not define the service area for GI endoscopy procedure rooms.
 The Criteria and Standards for Gastrointestinal Endoscopy Procedure Rooms, promulgated in 10A NCAC 14C .3901(6), defines the service area as "the county where the proposed GI endoscopy room will be developed."
 The proposed facility will be developed in Wake County.
 Thus, the service area for the proposed facility is Wake County.
 Facilities may also serve residents of counties not included in their service area.